Skylights in Metal Roofs Installation Tips

 Planning and Placement:

-• Choose a location that maximizes natural light but avoids shading from nearby structures or trees.
+• The first step in installing skylights in metal roofs is selecting the appropriate location.
+Choose a location that maximizes natural light but avoids shading from nearby structures or trees.
 For corrugated installations, is it important for the opening side of the corrugation overlap to be opposite the wind direction.

 • Plan the placement between roof supports to ensure the skylight doesn’t interfere with structural elements.